-Data analysis suggest that contribution of top nine countries to export growth of Bangladesh has been predominantly high .
-In the recent period, its contribution has increased further.
-Contribution of three economies USA, UK and Germany taken together have been to the extent of more than 70% of export growth (Table-4.2.3).
-This indicates that trade cooperation with developed economies has still more potentials than perceived usually.
+Data analysis suggests that contribution of top nine countries to export growth of Bangladesh has been predominantly high since the beginning of eighties.
+In the recent period, its contribution has decreased to 67% in 2006-10 from 97% in 1981-85.
+Contribution of five economies USA, UK, Germany, France and Netherlands taken together have been to the extent of more than 54% of export growth of Bangladesh (Table-3.8).
+This indicates that trade cooperation with developed economies has still potentials to be realized.
+Since 2000, role of